CounterpartyXCP/Documentation/what_is_counterparty.rst

       known to run on other versions of Ubuntu and even other OS as well.

-      -  Stand-alone ``counterpartyd``: :docs:`installation`, ArchLinux: :docs:`archlinux_install`, Debian: :docs:`debian_install`, OS X
+      -  Stand-alone ``counterpartyd``: :doc:`installation`, ArchLinux: :doc:`archlinux_install`, Debian: :doc:`debian_install`, OS X
-      -  How to choose? :docs:`glossary` - page with overview of software packages and installation options for System Administrators and Developers
+      -  How to choose? :doc:`glossary` - page with overview of software packages and installation options for System Administrators and Developers

    -  Q & A
-   -  How to access testnet using Counterwallet on Federated Node: :docs:`tutorials`
+   -  How to access testnet using Counterwallet on Federated Node: :doc:`tutorials`
-   -  How to install a specific release of Counterparty: :docs:`tutorials`
+   -  How to install a specific release of Counterparty: :doc:`tutorials`

 .. _Twitter: https://twitter.com/CounterpartyXCP
 .. _Faceboook: https://www.facebook.com/CounterpartyXCP